 Knowledge of the principles, theories, methods and techniques of individual, group and family counseling.

 Knowledge of casework principles and practices used in the preparation of service/treatment plans and management of a varied caseload.

 Knowledge of agencies, services and resources available in the community.

 Skill in conducting interviews and investigations of a sensitive nature.

 Skill in applying the pertinent laws, regulations and policies.

 Ability to establish and maintain effective working relationships with clients, their families, associates, social service representatives and the public.

 Ability to recognize the symptoms of maladjusted behavior.

 Ability to provide guidance and direction regarding case management.

-Two years experience in case management which includes assessing, planning, developing, implementing, monitoring, and evaluating options and services to meet an individuals human service needs.
+3. Two years' experience in case management such as assessing, planning, developing, implementing, monitoring, and evaluating options and services to meet an individual's human service needs.